linjeffrey/linjeffrey.github.io/README.md

 My Personal Webpage
 ====================

-My webpage written in HTML, CSS, and Javascript
+My webpage written in HTML, CSS, and Javascript, built from scratch using Bootstrap.